stwchaos/stwchaos/README.md

 I'm from Brasil, SC. 🌎

-I'm 18 years old and I'm studying systems development at IFSC.
+I'm 19 years old and I did systems development at IFSC.

 My pronouns are: She/her, They/them, He/him.